 My favorite things to cook

 Anything Italian, as that's my family background.
 Love to bake - cakes, cookies, breads, pies.
 Love Oriental cuisine.
 Originally trained classically in France, then completed chef training at Johnson and Wales University (Providence, RI - the one that Emeril graduated from, although I graduated a couple of years after him) with a degree in Culinary Arts.
-I've worked as an executive chef for a private school, a caterer, culinary instructor, and a pastry chef.
+I've worked as a chef for a private school, a caterer, culinary instructor, and a pastry chef.
 I then went into food journalism and wrote restaurant reviews for the newspaper and several magazines.

 My favorite family cooking traditions

 To Italian families, food is a source of joy and celebration.
 We dream about it, talk about it, anticipate it, savor it, share it.
 Home made pasta continues to be a staple, as are creamy risottos.
 My dad and I together developed an atypical barbecue sauce that never fails to draw raves.
 But, because of a promise I made my dad decades ago, I can't part with the recipe, except to those who share his (and my) bloodline!
 Speaking of bloodlines, neither of my kids caught the culinary bug.
 They'd rather come here and have mom make a meal for them.
 I will be forever grateful to my mother for instilling in my heart a love of all facets of baking, including breads, fruit pies, cakes and cookies.
 Christmas cookies are a major tradition here.
 In fact, of all the things I make, it has occurred to me over the years that everyone is universally into cookies.
 If the world concentrated on baking more cookies, we'd be one giant step closer to world peace.